ChigozieCO/aws-bootcamp-cruddur-2023/journal/week6-7.md

 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567", "--no-debug","--no-debugger","--no-reload"]
 ```

-I created additional scripts to automate ecr login and container build, then moved the new as well as the previous scripts up a directory.
+I created additional scripts to automate ecr login and container build, then moved the new as well as the previous scripts up a directory so that m scripts were top level and no longer only in the `backend-flask` directory.

+# Resolving Expired Token Session

+We have been experiencing the issue where sometimes when we make API requests our  cognito token expires without attempting to renew our token.